 Thomas Adès (1971- ) is a British composer.
 His complex yet appealing music exhibits a flair for drama, humor, and personal expression, and is notable for the creative use of instrumental color.
 He has written many piano works including: Still Sorrowing (1991-2), Traced Overhead (1995-6), Under Hamelin Hill (1992), and Darknesse Visible (1992).

 Tansy Davies (1973 -) is a British composer.
-Her music is informed by the worlds of the classical avant-garde, funk and experimental rock.
+Her music is influenced by the worlds of the classical avant-garde, funk and experimental rock.
 Piano work: Loopholes and Lynchpins (2001).

 Charlotte Bray (1982 -) is another British composer.
 She judged the 2012 Young Musician of the Year Competition. and has been described as an ‘outstanding talent’.
 She has won numerous prizes for her work.
 Her piano piece off the rails was written in 2005.

-I realise that I have only merely scratched the surface here – and it’s been most enlightening.
-I will be returning to this vast topic soon.
-Meanwhile if you have any other suggestions of either piano works or composers to add to this list then please let me know.
+I realise that I have only merely scratched the surface and I will be returning to this vast topic soon.
+Meanwhile, if you have any other suggestions of either piano works or composers to add to this list then please let me know.

 Here are a few YouTube clips of some of the mentioned works: